hazrmard/EngineeringScienceBuilding/docs/4-preprocessing.md

 3. [Wet bulb temperature equation][3] by Roland Stull that relates ambient temperature and relative humidity.
 This relation and its inverse are used to calculate ambient or wet bulb temperatures when one is absent.

 These operations are defined in `thermo.py` and called in `preprocess.py` to clean up csv files.

+## Missing/zero power values

+In several measurements power is recorded as 0.
+However this may not reflect the actual state of the system and may simply be an error in logging/networking or a temporary fluctuation.
+Because the cause of a zero measurement is indeterminate, such records are not considered during analysis.

+In essence, the system is analyzed only at the states when all components (chiller, water pumps, fans) are operational.

 [1]: https://en.wikipedia.org/wiki/Arden_Buck_equation
 [2]: https://en.wikipedia.org/wiki/Dew_point#Calculating_the_dew_point